pivotal-mea-pa/qnb-workshop/dotnet-funnyquotes-workshop/2_basic-push.en.md

-## Pushing basic app
+## Pushing an app

 #### Goals
-1. Show how pushing 4.x apps and Core apps works the same
+1. Show how pushing 4.x apps and Core apps works the same.
-1. Targeting different stacks
+1. Target both Linux and Windows stacks.

 #### Steps